 Snapchat is a bit of an interesting addition to the social media ecosphere.
 With so many options out there, it’s surprising that Snapchat sees nearly 347 million daily users – myself being one of them.
 So, why is the platform so popular?
 Well, it lies in its ability to enable individuals to depict an authentic sense of self.

 Snapchat is a truly unique example of how we as individuals present ourselves online.
 It highlights not only our acute understanding of platform vernacular but how our sense of self differs across platforms.
-However, though this may be a key component to the growth of the platform, as Snapchat begins to become ever mainstream it may also come to be its downfall.
+However, though this may be a key component to the growth of the platform, as Snapchat begins to become ever more mainstream, it may also come to be its downfall.